iGEL/qmk_firmware/keyboard/ergodox_ez/keymaps/igel-workman/readme.md

 ## iGEL's workman interpretation

 This is my ErgoDox interpretation of the
-(Workman layout)[http://www.workmanlayout.com/blog/].
+[Workman layout](http://www.workmanlayout.com/blog/).
 It has a symbol layer with VIM movement buttons (H, J, K, L) and features German umlauts[^1] even though it's supposed to be used with US-Qwerty settings.
 They type RAlt + U and then `a` for ä etc.